SlimIO/CLI/README.md

 $ yarn add @slimio/cli
 ```

+---

-If you download private package, you need to create a `.env` file with a Github token
+If you want to download private SlimIO package, create a local `.env` file with the following content:
 ```
 GIT_TOKEN=
 ```

+If you dont known how to get a personal access token, please check this [guide](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

 ## Usage Exemple